Research

 Publications

-How to Manipulate an Incompatibilistically Free Agent (penultimate draft)
+How to Manipulate an Incompatibilistically Free Agent (penultimate version)

 Manipulation cases are usually seen as a problem for compatibilists, and a strength for incompatibilist theories.
 I present a new case of indirect manipulation, which I claim does not interfere with the manipulated agent's freedom under libertarian criteria.
 I argue that the only promising libertarian response to my case would undermine Widerker's response to Frankfurt cases, which I take to be the best libertarian strategy for dealing with Frankfurt-type manipulation.
 I outline a satisfactory compatibilist explanation of my case.